R3Conclave/conclave-core-sdk/docs/docs/api-changes.md

 # API changes

+## 1.1 to 1.2

+To facilitate future plans for enclave to enclave communication, the following classes have been moved from ` com.r3.conclave.client` to `com.r3.conclave.common`:

+* `EnclaveConstraint`
+* `InvalidEnclaveException`

+Client code should be updated appropriately.

 ## 1.0 to 1.1

 There have been a number of changes in the way that you use mock mode in your Conclave projects.
 You will